UAlberta-CMPUT401/Ideas-for-YEG/docs/index.md

 * User clicks on a "Create Idea" button
 * User fills out info such as title, description, and status of the project
+* User has the option of adding tags to their idea
 * User sees a message saying that the idea has been successfully created given the information input in the previous step
 * Idea starts off with 0 upvotes, backers, volunteers, honorarium notes, updates
 * Idea listings page gets updated to show the idea for the given location